stevencurtis/SwiftCoding/TwoWayBinding/README.md

 Difficulty: Beginner | Easy | Normal | **Challenging**<br/>
 This article has been developed using Xcode 12.1, and Swift 5.3, and certain features (\String.self keypath) require Swift 5+

-If you would just like to use the libarary, head over to [https://github.com/stevencurtis/TwoWayBindingUIKit](https://github.com/stevencurtis/TwoWayBindingUIKit) and use [Swift Package Manager
+If you would just like to use the library, head over to [https://github.com/stevencurtis/TwoWayBindingUIKit](https://github.com/stevencurtis/TwoWayBindingUIKit) and use [Swift Package Manager](https://stevenpcurtis.medium.com/use-swift-package-manager-to-add-dependencies-b605f91a4990b605f91a4990?sk=adfd10c7d96557b37ba6ea0443145eb4) to install it!

 ## Prerequisites:
 * You will be expected to be aware how to make a [Single View Application](https://medium.com/swlh/your-first-ios-application-using-xcode-9983cf6efb71) in Swift.